Raskoshinskii/AI-Projects/Machine_Learning/ENG/TeleCom_Churn_Prediction/README.md

 All the metrcis were computed using `StratifiedCrossValidation (n_folds = 5)`

 ### Project Pipeline
-It order to conduct fast and robust (i.e. no data leakage) features processing the following `Pipeline` was defined:
+In order to conduct fast and robust (i.e. no data leakage) features processing the following `Pipeline` was defined:

 ![Untitled Diagram (7)](https://user-images.githubusercontent.com/56967765/136209077-1b45bc64-186e-4216-bb8a-9e360f2ef034.png)